SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 #### Hints and Guidelines

 Read the numbers from the input **in pairs**.
 For each pair calculate its **sum**.
 As we read the number pairs from the input, for each pair, except for the first one, we must calculate **the difference with the previous one**.
-In order to do that, we need to store the sum of the previous pair in a separate variable.
-Finally, find **the biggest difference** between two pairs.
+To do that, we need to store the sum of the previous pair in a separate variable.
+Finally, find **the biggest difference** between the two pairs.
 If it is **0**, print **“Yes”** + the value, otherwise - **“No”** + the difference.

 #### Testing in the Judge System

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/933#11](https://judge.softuni.bg/Contests/Practice/Index/933#11).

-## Lab: Graphic and Web applications
+## Lab: Graphics and Web applications

-In this chapter we learned about **loops** as a programming construction that allows us to repeat a particular action or a group of actions multiple times.
+In this chapter, we learned about **loops** as a programming construction that allows us to repeat a particular action or a group of actions multiple times.
 Now let's play with them.
-In order to do that, we will draw several figures, which consist of a large number of repetitive graphic elements, and this time we will not do it on the console, but in a graphical environment, using "**turtle graphics**".
+To do that, we will draw several figures, which consist of a large number of repetitive graphic elements, and this time we will not do it on the console, but in a graphical environment, using "**turtle graphics**".
 It will be interesting.
 And it's not complicated at all.
 Try it!

 ### Problem: Drawing with a turtle – a graphical application (GUI)